ChASE-library/ChASE/docs/usage.rst

 in which the input arguments are for: global matrix size, number of eigenpairs to compute, external searching space size, the row number of local block of matrix, the column number of local block of matrix, row number of 2D MPI grid, column number of 2D MPI grid, the grid major of 2D MPI grid ('C' refers to column major), and working MPI communicator, respectively.
-A 2D MPI grid will be internally by ChASE which is as square as possible.

-An example for the constructor for **Block-Cyclic Distribution** with user-customized 2D MPI grid is as follows
+An example for the constructor for **Block-Cyclic Distribution** with user-customized 2D MPI grid is given as follows

 .. code-block:: c++